cozy/cozy-stack/docs/workers.md

 [Table of contents](README.md#table-of-contents)

-# Available workers
+# Workers

+This page list all the currently available workers on the cozy-stack.
+It describes their input arguments object.
+See the [jobs document](./jobs.md) to know more about the API context in which you can see how to use these arguments.

-## `sendmail`
+## `sendmail` worker

 The `sendmail` worker can be used to send mail from the stack.
 It implies that the stack has properly configured an access to an SMTP server.
 You can see an example of configuration in the [cozy.dist.yaml](../cozy.dist.yaml) file at the root of this repository.

 `sendmail` options fields are the following:

 - `mode`: string specifying the mode of the send:
     - `noreply` to send a notification mail to the user
     - `from` to send a mail from the user
 - `to`: list of object `{name, email}` representing the addresses of the recipients. (should not be used in `noreply` mode)
 - `subject`: string specifying the subject of the mail
 - `parts`: list of part objects listing representing the content parts of the mail's body

 A part can be represented by two different object types: